 Here are the borrowing rates from the https://loanscan.io for the USDC (asset-backed USD stable coin, issued via Coinbase and Circle) and DAI (algorithmic USD stable coin, smart contracts created by the MakerDAO).

-The borrowing rates are for the last 3 months are following:
+The borrowing rates are for the last 3 months:

 Here is the amount of loans outstanding via https://loanscan.io:

 So, there are 145 mUSD outstanding loans in the DeFi protocols as per now.

 We use for the margin lending rates Bitfinex because this data is publicly available.
 The following chart shows the USD borrowing rates on the Bitfinex P2P margin lending/borrowing marketplace.
 The bold line shows the so-called “volume-weighted average” and the blue bars show the marketplace rates.

 The interest rates are daily, to translate them to annual interest rates let’s multiply them with 365 and we get circa 10% annualized interest rates.